The Holiday Season can often leave us feeling depressed and depleted. How would you like to have some extra tools to get through it all this year?

 Other notable adaptogens include:

-Holy Basil, Schisandra chinensis, Chinese, Korean and American Ginsengs (Panax spp.), Most medicinal Mushrooms including but not limited to: Reishi, Shitake, Maitake, Lions Mane, Chaga, Turkey Tail, and Poria.
+Holy Basil, Schisandra chinensis, Chinese, Korean and American Ginsengs (Panax spp.)
+Bacopa monnieri, and most medicinal mushrooms including but not limited to: Reishi, Shitake, Maitake, Lions Mane, Chaga, Turkey Tail, and Poria.

 Simple Step #4 — Exercise